See below for historical flood warnings, or use the live map to check the latest warnings across the UK.

 Groundwater

+Flooding is expected in this area.
 Monitor local groundwater levels and weather conditions.
 Take care in areas prone to flooding.
 Start acting on your flood plan if you have one.
 Check pumps and any other flood protection equipment you may have.
+The Environment Agency Flood Warning System has issued this message based on rising groundwater levels.
+We are temporarily automating our messages due to industrial action.